godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

     Return back to "Ruins_Level.tscn".

-Now you can fire at all of the rigid bodies in either level!
+Now you can fire at all of the rigid bodies in either level and they will react to bullets hitting them!

 Adding ammo
 -----------

-Now that we've got working guns, let's give them a limited amount of ammo.
+Now that the player has working guns, let's give them a limited amount of ammo.

 First we need to define a few variables in each of our weapon scripts.

-Open up ``Weapon_Pistol.gd`` and add the following global variables:
+Open up ``Weapon_Pistol.gd`` and add the following class variables:

 ::